sonhuunguyenit/Github-action/README.md

     comment: (pull request and issue)
         [created, edited, deleted]
 Note: You can go to the Action tab to see a history of GitHub action.
-These are a few image:
+These are a few images: